Remas-IT/islamic-athkar-web-app/README.md

 # Athkar Web Application

-This project is a simple Arabic web application that provides Islamic athkar (remembrance) in an organized and accessible way.
-It allows users to:
+A simple Arabic web application that provides Islamic athkar (remembrance) in an organized and user-friendly interface.
+The application allows users to read daily athkar and interact with basic dynamic features.

-- View morning and evening athkar in one place
+---

+## Features

+- **Morning & Evening Athkar:** Organized display of daily remembrance content.
+- **Daily Dhikr Counter:** Track daily dhikr up to 100 with visual feedback.
+- **Random Motivational Message:** Displays a randomly selected reminder.
-- Use a counter to track daily dhikr
+- **WhatsApp Sharing:** Share a random dhikr directly via WhatsApp.

-- View prayer times stored in a database
-- Subscribe with email for daily reminders
+---

 ## Technologies Used

-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript (Vanilla)
-- PHP
-- MySQL

-## Features
-- Organized display of daily athkar
-- Random motivational message
-- Daily counter (up to 100)
-- Email subscription system
-- Prayer times display from database
+---

 ## How to Run
-1. Place the project folder inside XAMPP `htdocs`
-2. Create a database named `adhkar_reminder`
-3. Create a table `subscribers(email)`
-4. Open `index.php` in the browser

-## Authors
+1. Download or clone the repository.
+2. Open `index.html` in any modern web browser.
+3. Navigate between pages and use the interactive features.

+---

-Group Project
+## Project Type

+Developed as a group academic project for IT coursework.

+---